Local Travel Experts

 • Outdoor Concert Series

 Exciting things to see and experience are nothing short of spectacular!
 There are so many different types of activities, events, and activities that take place during the evening.
 You’ll be surprised at the things that you didn’t expect when you walk in – just like life!
-It is always something new after every turnaround!
+There is always something new after every turnaround!

-The concert series takes place on weekdays from May through October during this time period.
+The concert series takes place on weekdays from May through October during this period.
 It’s an outdoor public performance that only lasts a few hours from 7-9 pm or later.
 Some artists who performed in this event include Sting, Kool & the Gang, Beach Boys, the Cranberries, Patti Smith, and more.

 Price: EURO18 to EURO440.00